opolis/work-distribution_contracts/README.md

 ```

 ### Events:
-- **Claimed** returns address and claimed balance of claimer when claim completes
+- **Claimed** returns address, epoch and claimed balance when claim completes
 - **RootAdded** returns epoch number and total token allocation when new root is uploaded

 ## Scripts

+The default network for all scripts is Polygon network.
 ### Compile

 `npm run compile` compiles all contracts and outputs ABIs to `./abis`

+### Test

+`npm run test` runs unit tests and performs gas profiling
 ### Deploy

 Deploys Merkle Redeem contract with specified $WORK token address, sets the deployer as the contract owner and max approves the MerkleRedeem contract to spend $WORK tokens from the owner.